U+2260

 The not equal to has the Unicode code point U+2260.
 In HTML you can write it as ≠ or ≠, or with the named entity ≠.

-Does the not equal to symbol work everywhere?
+Can I use the not equal to symbol in HTML and CSS?

 Related symbols